If you’re a tech entrepreneur, be it aspiring, scaling or late stage, we have a programme for you. See here...

 Championing disabled founders and entrepreneurs innovating around disability

-Our previous Rising Stars competition has evolved into two distinct UK early-stage competitions, designed to spotlight the best emerging startups.
+Our previous Rising Stars competition has evolved into four distinct UK early-stage competitions, designed to spotlight the best emerging startups.

-Where the UK's most ambitious founders win an opportunity for investment that defines their next chapter
+Where 10 ambitious EIS-eligible founders pitch to win an opportunity for investment that defines their next chapter

-Where early-stage UK startups compete for their share of £2M
+Where SEIS-eligible founders from across the UK compete for their share of £2M investment opportunity at a Grand Final in Manchester

-Where immigrant founders building in the UK win the backing, spotlight, and momentum that defines their next chapter.
+Where exceptional founders from around the world pitch to win the backing, spotlight, and momentum that shapes what comes next

 Discover the steps to apply and begin your journey